Why you should care

 Because the world’s largest democracy is experiencing a political uprising.

-This February, a tidal wave of change struck India with full force.
+In February 2016, a tidal wave of change struck India with full force.
 Protests sparked across the country; young people were roughed up by police, authors returned government-given awards in defiant symbolism and politicians delivered angry speeches and committed public gaffes.
 The issue: politics and discrimination on the country’s campuses.

 It began when Rohith Vemula, a low-caste Ph.D. student at the University of Hyderabad, committed suicide after losing his stipend due to his political activities.
 In Delhi, Kanhaiya Kumar, another Ph.D. student at top liberal-arts school Jawaharlal Nehru University, was arrested on charges of sedition.
 In India’s lower house of parliament, the Lok Sabha, politicians were talking.
 Amongst them: Tathagata Satpathy, a member of the regional Biju Janata Dal (BJD) in the state of Odisha (formerly Orissa).
 In a stirring 20-minute speech, this slight, silver-haired man raised his soft voice to chastise the moderate Congress Party for reducing Vemula’s death to a mere caste issue, and Prime Minister Narendra Modi’s right-wing Bharatiya Janata Party (BJP) for making Kumar’s arrest about nationalism.
 “I am heartbroken to say the youth of this country does not deserve us,” he said to the crowd.